autostructure/harden_windows_server/README.md

 # harden_windows_server

 ## Module Description
-This module hardens Windows Serve 2008 R2 to the most recent CIS Benchmark, which can be found here:
+This module hardens Windows Server 2008 R2 to the most recent CIS Benchmark, which can be found here:

 https://www.cisecurity.org/cis-benchmarks/